The Power Of Corporate Alumni Networksby Heather Travis in Partners | Last Edited: 22nd March 2019

 Alumni Networks: A Recruiting Goldmine

-Perhaps the biggest benefit of a strong corporate alumni network, and the one that I have seen work incredibly well in organisations, is the ability to hire great people – and continue hiring them.
+Perhaps the biggest benefit of a strong corporate alumni network, and the one that I have seen work incredibly well in organizations is the ability to hire great people – and continue hiring them.

 Recruiting returnees who return with new skills and experiences can be extremely beneficial.
 It costs half as much to re-hire an ex-employee as it does to hire a new person.
 Re-hires are 40% more productive in their first quarter at work and they tend to stay in the job longer.
 Research suggests that the average Fortune 500 business could save around US $12 million a year by actively recruiting alumni.
 Even more important is that alumni are known quantities – the risk of a costly wrong hire is almost completely eliminated.